Edit the source code of an email campaign

 Advanced usage

 If you'd rather use the HTML source editor than EasyEditor itself, simply add <!-- eehtmlonly --> to the top of the <body> part of your email, and then save.
-Next time you reload the campaign, it will automatically load in the HTML editor.
+Next time you reload the campaign, it automatically loads in the HTML editor.

 Remove this code if you want to return to using EasyEditor again.